Find and Replace in Blazor DOCX Editor

 }

-}You can refer to our Blazor Word Processor feature tour page for its groundbreaking feature representations.
-You can also explore our Blazor Word Processor example to know how to render and configure the document editor.
+}You can refer to our Blazor Document Editor feature tour page for a complete feature overview.
+You can also explore our Blazor Word Processor example to see how to render and configure the document editor.